woodlyer/gostExample/ReadMe.md

 v2: https://github.com/ginuerzh/gost/releases
 v3: https://github.com/go-gost/gost/releases

 On windows, if you don't want to see the black terminal, you can use [gostGUI](https://github.com/woodlyer/gostGUI) to run gost.exe in the background.
 On Android, May be you can use [ShadowsocksGostPlugin](https://github.com/segfault-bilibili/ShadowsocksGostPlugin) .
 On IOS, May be you can use [shadowrocket](https://www.applevis.com/apps/ios/utilities/shadowrocket) .

-## General Net Knowlege
+## General Network Knowlege

 gost is named from "GO Simple Tunnel", and it's always used as a tunnel.
 Although gost can works as a proxy.